Thursday, September 10 – Friday, September 11, 2020

 Looking for a unique opportunity to get connected to life at Drexel before the rush of classes begin?
 Want to build relationships with new and returning students?
-Interested in learning about Jewish life at Drexel while exploring campus and Philadelphia?
+Interested in learning about Jewish life at Drexel?
 JEWNIVERSITY IS FOR YOU!

 This program is a great way for incoming students to meet upperclassman and other incoming students before the academic year begins.
-Incoming students also get better acquainted with the Drexel University campus, the city of Philadelphia and college life, in general.
-It is an opportunity to get involved in community service projects, learn about Jewish life on campus, explore Philadelphia and more!
-As an added bonus, Jewniversity allows for incoming students to move into the residence halls early!
+It is an opportunity to get involved in community service projects, learn about Jewish life on campus, and more!

-Fill out the registration form on this page, below, and mail your payment of $150 or $175 after July 1st payable to Drexel Hillel to: c/o Drexel Hillel, Perelman Center for Jewish Life, 118 N 34th St, Philadelphia PA 19104.
+Fill out the registration form on this page, below, and mail your payment of $100 payable to Drexel Hillel to: c/o Drexel Hillel, Perelman Center for Jewish Life, 118 N 34th St, Philadelphia PA 19104.
 Trouble with the form?
 Find it here!

 To mail a check, make checks payable to Drexel Hillel to: Drexel Hillel 118 N 34th St, Philadelphia PA 19104.
 For payment questions or arrange for financial assistance, please contact Rabbi Isabel.
-The program fee is $150 per student if registered before June 1.
-After June 1, the program fee increases to $175.
+The virtual program fee is $100

 - Volunteering with the Jewish Relief Agency- Sunday, September 15th 9AM-12PM, meet at the Perelman Center for Jewish Life (limited to the first 40 people)

 - Perelman Carnival- Monday, September 16th 4-6PM, Perelman Center Terrance